 Is your cocktail tasting a little… off?
 Let’s diagnose the problem.
 If your drink tastes watery, the likely culprit is your ice.
 Using small, cloudy ice cubes or shaking for too long can lead to over-dilution.
 For your next round, try using larger, denser ice cubes.
 If the drink is too strong, you can add a bit more of your non-alcoholic ingredients, like a splash of grapefruit juice or a touch of simple syrup, to find a better balance.
 If it’s too sweet, a squeeze of fresh lemon or lime juice will add the acidity needed to cut through the sugar.
 And if it’s too sour, add your sweetener in small increments until it tastes just right.

-Smart Ingredient Substitutions
+Easy Ingredient Swaps and Substitutions

 You don’t always need to follow a recipe to the letter.
 Being able to make smart swaps is a key skill.
 If you’re out of simple syrup, you can easily make your own by dissolving sugar in hot water.
 You could also try honey syrup or maple syrup for a richer flavor.
 No fresh grapefruit?
 A blood orange can provide a similar sweet-tart profile.
 The most important rule is to always use fresh ingredients whenever possible, as bottled juices often contain added sugars that can throw off the balance of your drink.
 While you can experiment with different spirits, the bourbon you choose forms the foundation of the cocktail, so a quality choice makes all the difference.